-Bantenese Batik Costume
+Explore the rich tapestry of Bantenese Batik Costume

-These people, who are closely tied to the Banten Sultanate, have separate roots from the Cirebonese people, who are not members of the Sundanese people, nor are they a part of any other Indonesian ethnic group, such as the Javanese people (unless it is the result of a mixture of two major cultures, namely Sundanese and Javanese).
+These people, who are closely tied to the Banten Sultanate, have separate roots from the Cirebonese people, who are not members of the Sundanese people, nor are they part of any other Indonesian ethnic group, such as the Javanese people (unless it is the result of a mixture of two primary cultures, namely Sundanese and Javanese).

-What exactly is Bantenese batik?
+What Exactly is Bantenese Batik?

-- Batik is a crafted fabric that must go through the delicate and repeated processes of waxing, dyeing, and boiling in order to achieve the desired result.
-In the coloring process, wax is used to create color separations by blocking off certain colors.
-Using wax, every section of the cloth that has not been stained with a certain color must be protected.
+- Batik is a crafted fabric that must go through the delicate and repeated processes of waxing, dyeing, and boiling to achieve the desired result.
+In the coloring process, wax creates color separations by blocking off specific colors.
+Using wax, every section of the cloth that has not been stained with a particular color must be protected.

-An Overview of Bantenese Batik
+An Overview of Banten Batik Costume in Indonesia

 The decorating in the 17th century serves as historical proof for the people of Banten, demonstrating that the ruins of the Banten royal palace and the glories of the past have handed down the aesthetic worth of decorative and ornamental elements to future generations.